SSWConsulting/SSW.Rules.Content/rules/mask-secrets-in-github-actions/rule.md

 Figure: Bad example - We are injecting the secrets then outputting them in plain text
 :::

-In example above, secrets can be seen by anyone in the GitHub logs.
-Here is a more secure way by adding the `add-mask` workflow command:

 ``` yaml
 - name: keyVault - Secrets